shivesh-anand/bitkart/server/README.md

 ### File Handling

 - **AWS S3 and CloudFront:** Solutions for secure image storage and efficient content delivery.
 S3 handles secure storage while CloudFront optimizes image delivery and caching.
+Images are served via pre-signed URLs to provide secure and temporary access to private files.
 - **Multer:** Middleware for managing file uploads, configured to temporarily store files on disk before transferring them to S3.

 ### Utilities